A Galactic Perspective on the (Unremarkable) Relative Refractory Depletion Observed in the Sun: Discussion

 Traditional stellar parameters like \feh\ and \alphafe\ summarize broad features of GCE in stars but lack the resolution to explain finer abundance patterns.
 In contrast, the KPM from \cite{Griffith24} models the full elemental abundance vector of each star and captures each element's mixed origin from core-collapse and Type Ia supernovae enrichment as \acc\ and \aia.
 Thus, \kpmalpha\ is likely a better predictor of \tcond\ slopes than \alphafe\ because it is a more physically motivated, interpretable metric that represent stars' detailed nucleosynthetic histories.
 While theoretical supernovae yield tables also attempt to model the Galaxy's evolution by invoking stellar physics, they are often in disagreement with each other and struggle to match observed abundances \citep[e.g.,][]{Rybizki17,Griffith21,Hegedus25}.
 The KPM empirically constrains enrichment histories from data, offering a more consistent and observationally grounded framework.

 Our analysis shows the Sun was never truly an outlier in its mild depletion of refractory elements compared to stars matched in \feh, \alphafe, and age, when reexamined as a function of KPM metrics that more accurately model chemical enrichment.
 The Sun's position in \kpmalpha–\tcond\ slope space in Figure \ref{fig:alphacomp} is consistent with the bulk of the solar analog population.
-Therefore, its relative refractory depletion signature can be understood as a natural consequence of both large-scale GCE and smaller-scale variations in ISM enrichment history.
-While the KPM framework enables us to capture global and local enrichment signals, purely stochastic, uncorrelated local variations in element abundances will instead show up as residuals (not captured by the model, see Figure \ref{fig:prediction} and Table \ref{t:residuals}).
+Therefore, its relative refractory depletion signature can be understood as a natural consequence of both large-scale GCE and smaller-scale variations in ISM enrichment history. {In this framework, enrichment-driven Galactic chemical evolution accounts for the dominant contribution to the observed \tcond\ slope variation, while not ruling out smaller additional processes (e.g., planet formation or localized effects such as binary mass transfer) that may contribute at a sub-dominant level.} While the KPM framework enables us to capture global and local enrichment signals, purely stochastic, uncorrelated local variations in element abundances will instead show up as residuals (not captured by the model, see Figure \ref{fig:prediction} and Table \ref{tab:resid_errors_condT}).
 Only if those ``stochastic” processes leave correlated signatures across abundances, the KPM can and will capture them.